-The proposed project will involve construction and operation of an asbestos disposal site at Gandini in Kwale County.
-The scope of the proposed project will involve fencing the entire 24.5 acres land with 8 feet high chain link and designating 3 acres of the land parcels for asbestos disposal such that the minimum distance from such zone is at least 50 from the boundary fence.
-The three-acre designated zone will also be fenced and a lockable gate that will be manned 24/7 installed.
+The proposed project will involve construction and operation of an asbestos disposal site at Fikirini in Kwale County.
+The scope of the proposed project will involve fencing the entire land parcel with 8 feet high chain link fence.
+The site will also have a lockable gate that will be manned 24/7.
 The project will also feature the following components:

-- Disposal pits to be constructed at the 3 acre designated zone on demand with dimensions based on the volume of supplied waste but with minimum external dimensions of 7m x 2.5m x 3m (LWH).
-The pits shall bear 130mm thick concrete lining/wall and a base of similar thickness.
+- Asbestos material shall be disposed of in pits with dimensions of 7m x 2.5m x 4m (LWH) and shall bear 130mm thick concrete lining/wall and a base of similar thickness.
 All the pits shall be lined with water proof sheeting before asbestos material is disposed of.
-The maximum proposed depth is 9m for the pits which is way too far from the water table that was estimated at 30m below ground level after geophysical investigations coupled with hydrogeological information. - Site office with washrooms on a single floor to be constructed on land parcel No. 1679 as indicated on the appended architectural drawing; - A septic tank soak pit system for waste water management; and, - A 5m3 overhead water storage tank to be replenished by Kwale Water Sewerage Company (KWAWASCo) or by bowsers.
+A 500 gauge double wrapped polythene sheet is recommended.
+The proposed 4m depth for the disposal pits is by way too far from the water struck level that was estimated at 20m below ground level after geophysical investigations coupled with hydrogeological information. - Site office with washrooms on a single floor as indicated on the appended architectural drawing; - A septic tank soak pit system for waste water management; and, - A 5m overhead water storage tank to be replenished by Kwale Water Sewerage Company (KWAWASCo) or by bowsers.